 The refresh token that we got in the second step along with the access token is used as an input to another API.
 Along with it, we will then use the client ID, the client secret, and other details.
 After executing it, we will receive a new access token that can be used in order to execute the workflows.

 All Engati chatbots are equipped with identity nodes to help collect user information is a secure way.
 We use the OAuth type of authentication, the most secure one!

-Explore Engati’s chatbot solutions today!
+Explore our chatbot solutions today!